johnnietse/linkedin-connection-automation-tool/README.md

        - LinkedIn's User Agreement
        - Relevant privacy regulations
        - Professional ethics standards
-7. **Respect privacy** - only use publicly shared information with proper consent
+7. **Respect privacy** - only use publicly shared information with proper consent and transparently disclosed to recipients
 8. Always replace sample data with your own verified information
 9. Refer to the official Google Sheet for current connection details
 10. **Replace sample data** with your own verified information when creating personal spreadsheets